-The National Center of Excellence for Computational Drug Abuse Research (CDAR), is a joint initiative between the University of Pittsburgh (Pitt) and Carnegie Mellon University (CMU), funded by the NIH (NIDA).
+The National Center of Excellence for Computational Drug Abuse Research (CDAR), is a joint initiative between the University of Pittsburgh (Pitt) and Carnegie Mellon University (CMU), funded by the NIH National Institute on Drug Abuse (NIDA).

-The goals of the NIDA CDAR will be:
+The goal of the NIDA CDAR will be:

 - to advance and implement state-of-the-art computational chemical genomics (chemogenomics) technologies for facilitating drug abuse (DA) prevention and treatment research.